pfmc-assessments/canary_2023/README.md

 # canary_2023

-Repository for work on the 2023 Canary rockfish stock assessment
+Repository for work on the 2023 Canary rockfish stock assessment.
+Final post-star panel base model is called "7_3_5_reweight".

 ## Disclaimer